 Throughout her career, Jocelyn Lee (born 1962) has utilised portraiture as a tool to explore the tactile qualities of the living world.
 Her richly descriptive colour works emphasise the tonal and textural richness of foliage, fabrics and flesh.
-Lee is driven by existential themes, including those of sexuality, family, death and aging.
+Lee is driven by existential themes, including those of sexuality, family, death and ageing.

 All works are available for purchase – please click on an image for further information.